 - Ineffective for tumors larger than 3 cm.

-- Not suitable for tumors near blood vessels or the gallbladder, as the heat may cause complications.
+- Not suitable for tumors near major blood vessels or the gallbladder due to the risk of heat-related complications.

-For larger tumors or those located in challenging positions, liver surgery is recommended.
-Surgical removal of the affected part of the liver offers a chance for complete recovery in suitable patients.
+For larger tumors or those located in challenging areas, surgical removal of the affected portion of the liver is recommended.
+In suitable candidates, this procedure offers a high chance of complete recovery.

 - Tumor size and location.